JoshMermel/Juggle-Transition/README.md

  - (5^5)83x43x((6x,4)(4,6x)^2)(8,5x)(4,5x)* is valid in jugglinglab but isn't if the number of 5's is even or if the star is removed
- - (5^6)8x3x43x((6x,4)(4,6x)^2)(8,5x)(4,5x)* is valid in jugglinglab but isn't if the number of 5's is even or if the star is removed
+ - (5^6)8x3x43x((6x,4)(4,6x)^2)(8,5x)(4,5x)* is valid in jugglinglab but isn't if the number of 5's is odd or if the star is removed
- - (5^6)8x3x43x((6x,4)(4,6x)^2)(7x,a)(7x,6)(2x,0) is valid in jugglinglab but isn't if the number of 5's is even or if a star is added
+ - (5^6)8x3x43x((6x,4)(4,6x)^2)(7x,a)(7x,6)(2x,0) is valid in jugglinglab but isn't if the number of 5's is odd or if a star is added
  - (5^5)83x43x((6x,4)(4,6x)^2)(7x,a)(7x,6)(2x,0) is valid in jugglinglab but isn't if the number of 5's is even or if a star is added.

 As you can see, for each pair of transitions between 5 and (6x,4)\* there is a way to make jugglinglab like that transition.
 I've yet to figure out exactly